 - Overall economic growth is expected to drive downstream business revenue, bolstering industry revenue growth.
 Anticipated growth in corporate profit is expected to increase business budgets, enabling companies to heighten spending on consulting services.

 - Companies are expected to increase their labor forces and expand investment in new facilities and operating capacity.
 The investment will likely boost demand for process and operations management consulting, corporate strategy consulting, and organizational design consulting.

 - The continued development and adoption of other key technologies, such as artificial intelligence, the internet of things, robotics, and 5G is also expected to drive demand for technology consulting.

-- Increased interest in green technologies and emissions reductions are expected to drive related consulting demand from both government and private sector entities.
+- Increased interest in green technologies and emissions reductions are expected to drive related Environmental consulting demand from both government and private sector entities.